 Everyone has a wedding cake right?
 Go to any wedding fayre and it is venue, flowers, dress and cake.
+What you might not know is the history of the wedding cake plays an important part in what we have as a cake today.

-The earliest dated “wedding cake” is far removed from what we know today, it consisted of a large elaborately decorated savoury pie containing oysters, sweetbreads, pine kernels, lambs testicles and many spices….mmmm yum?
-Sugar was not readily available until the 1500’s so savoury food was the only real option and these fillings were considered a delicacy at the time (thank goodness those days have gone?)
+Sugar was not readily available until the 1500’s because it was imported and expensive.
+For this reason savoury food was the only real option and these fillings were considered a delicacy (thank goodness those days have gone?)

-This pie continude to be the tradition in northern England until as late as the 19th century although the fillings changed in favour of chicken, minced meats, nuts and spice.
+The pie continued to be the tradition in northern England until as late as the 19th century although the fillings changed in favour of chicken, minced meats, nuts and spice.

 Wedding cakes carried on in this manner with the addition of beautiful piping and pillars to create tiers until the later part of the 20th century when the recent discovery of sugar paste or fondant icing became fashionable due to it’s adaptability and ability to colour easily.
-So now it seems less about how white you can have your cake and more about the overall WOW factor.
+So now it seems less about how white you can have your wedding cake and more about the overall WOW factor.

 Wedding cakes have been a key part of the wedding ceremony for thousands of years.
 They show signs of fertility and luck and always make for a grand centrepiece.